New Paros Airport: History

 The old airport of Paros, which was situated a few kilometers to the south, was operational since 1982.
-Its 710-meter runway was sufficient for its time, but over years, passenger numbers grew making the use of larger aircraft necessary.
-Although these aircraft could serve various Greek airports, Paros airport was not one of them.
-The reason was that it had a short runway.
-It was finally decided that there should be a new airport for the island.
-The new airport opened in 2016 taking over all operations of the old airport.
-It has a wider, 1,400 meter runway and larger aircraft can use it.
-The types that fly to the airport currently are the following: Bombardier Dash 8 Q400 of Olympic Air, ATR 42/72 of Sky Express (Greece), BAe 146 & ATR 42/72 of Astra Airlines and B737-700 of Travel Service.
+Its 710-meter runway became insufficient as larger numbers of passengers required larger aircraft, so a new airport was built, opening in 2016, and taking over all operations of the old airport.
+Its wide, 1,400 meter runway supports larger aircraft.

 Since 8 June 2018, Smartwings, a Czech charter airline, is the first operator to regularly fly with a medium-sized jet to Paros.
 The flight is operated with a fuel stop at Santorini Airport on the return leg, due to no fuel being available at Paros.

 Olympic Air, a subsidiary of Aegean Airlines, financed both the construction of the first phase of the terminal and the infrastructure works for the new airport.

-On November 11, 2020, it was announced that funding of over €43m was guaranteed to complete the airport and serve international destinations.
-Works will include a new terminal of 12.000m2, an extended runway of 1799m, a new control tower and other facilities.
-Works will start in June 2021 and are scheduled to be completed by the end of 2023.
+On 11 November 2020, it was announced that funding of over €43m was guaranteed to complete the airport and serve international destinations.
+Works will include a new terminal of 12.500m2, an extended runway of 1800m, a new control tower and other facilities.
+Works were scheduled to start in June 2021 and were scheduled to be completed by the end of 2023.

+A delay in the works was announced, and the airport expansion is now expected to be ready for the 2026 season.